 They come down because they’re worried for one reason or another.
 And though I’d like to say I respond consistently with compassion and grace, more times than not I’m pretty dismissive of their concerns.

 “Nothing to worry about,” I say, and send them back up the stairs.
 But perhaps there’s a better way, for anxiety reveals something about those little hearts that live up the stairs.
 It reveals that there is something off in the reality of their faith, or their values, or something else – and if I took the time, perhaps I could actually dig to a deeper root of their worry problem through simply asking a few questions.

 If that’s true of our children, it’s probably also true of ourselves.
 That is to say, when I feel a measure of anxiety, something is going on in my heart at a deeper level than just worry.
+I know that those thoughts come and go with everyone and resources like Gold Bee are being used to help calm the mind during a bout of worry, but, if it is persistent there is a deeper issue at play.
 There’s something off about my own value system or my own theology or my own perception of reality that needs to be addressed.
 The answer isn’t really just to tell myself, “Don’t worry”; that doesn’t address the deeper place from where the anxiety comes.
 In taking the same approach, then, I think there are at least three diagnostic questions I can ask myself when worry and anxiety starts to creep in:

 1. What am I looking at?